Hyundai Motor says considering dividend hike after property deal

 Lee, who is also chief financial officer, was speaking after the automaker reported its third quarter earnings.
 He did not elaborate.

-Last month, a consortium led by Hyundai Motor bid $10 billion for a plot of land in Seoul's high-end Gangnam district to house its headquarters, more than triple the appraisal value of the property.
+Last month, a consortium led by Hyundai Motor bid $10 billion (6.2 billion pounds) for a plot of land in Seoul's high-end Gangnam district to house its headquarters, more than triple the appraisal value of the property.
 Its shares have been falling since then.

 (Reporting by Hyunjoo Jin; Editing by Miral Fahmy)